Progress and Plans

 - removal of plaster in preparation for a professional lime plasterer

-Friends of Pardshaw Quaker Centre (FPQC) – a small charity set up in August 2019.
-This charity will be a membership body and its purpose will be to increase participation and promote Pardshaw Quaker Centre.
+We also have Friends of Pardshaw Quaker Centre (FPQC) – a small charity set up in August 2019.
+This charity allows a wider membership body and its purpose will be to increase participation and promote Pardshaw Quaker Centre.
 Newsletter recipients will be invited to become members in due course.